Land speed racing: 1960–present wheel driven cars

 In 2012, the Target 550 team of Marlo Treit and Les Davenport planned to raise the record for this class to more than 500 mph in Viking 31, built by Jim Hume.
 Powered by two Dodge hemis with Whipple supercharger, it has a frontal area of 8.61 sqft and is more than 40 ft long.
-The model was tested in the Western Washington University wind tunnel, with assistance from Dr. Michael Seal.
+The model was tested in the Western Washington University wind tunnel, with assistance from Michael Seal.

 In 2018 the Flashpoint Streamliner exceeded the record but was disqualified after being destroyed on its second pass, as two full successful passes are required to set a record.
 The car reached 436 and 451 mph on each pass, but was destroyed on the second pass as a result of a tire failure.